-- (c) Limited Liability.
-An organization has the corporate characteristic of limited liability if under local law no member is personally liable for the debts or obligations of the organization when the organization's assets are insufficient to satisfy such debts or obligations.
-In the case of a limited partnership, the IRS deemed the entity to have limited liability where the general partner has no substantial assets (other than his interest in the partnership) that could be reached by creditors of the entity and the general partner is merely a "dummy" acting as agent of the limited partners.
-To negate such an IRS assertion under the Former Classification Regulations, tax lawyers advised that the general partner should have substantial assets that could be reached by creditors.
-The capitalization of the general partner is of reduced importance from a tax standpoint under the Check-the-Box Regulations. - (d) Free Transferability of Interest.
+liability where the general partner has no substantial assets (other than his interest in the partnership) that could be reached by creditors of the entity and the general partner is merely a "dummy" acting as agent of the limited partners.
+To negate the characteristic of limited liability under the Former Classification Regulations, tax lawyers advised that the general partner should have substantial assets.
+The capitalization of the general partner is of reduced importance from a tax standpoint under the Check-the-Box Regulations.
+90

+(d) Free Transferability of Interest.
 The characteristic of free transferability of interest does not exist in a case where a member can, without the consent of other members, assign only his right to a share in the profits but cannot assign his rights to participate in the management of the organization.
 Free transferability does not exist if, under local law, the transfer of a member's interest results in the dissolution of the old entity and the formation of a new entity.
 Partnership and LLC agreements traditionally have contained provisions intended to negate free transferability by giving a general partner or manager the discretion to decide whether to approve a proposed transfer.
 These provisions are no longer appropriate except to the extent necessary to achieve the party's business objectives or to facilitate compliance with securities laws.

-E. Texas Entity Taxation.
+E. Texas Franchise Tax.